CC-Areeb/CC_Package/README.md

 ```
 For the Twilio template, I am using the form request method of Laravel as I cannot disclose my personal cell number.

+*Note*

+**To actually send an sms after resigistering your number, make sure to use the country code like for example in Pakistan we use `+92` otherwise the twilio cannot send sms.**

 Sms controller
 ```
 public function sendSMS(Request $request)